cashmusic/platform/README.md

 requirements:

  * [PHP](http://php.net) 5.2.3
- * MySQL (other databases may work, but have not been tested)
+ * MySQL OR SQLite.
+Other databases have not yet been tried.

 Plans are in the works to support SQLite.